 Who is eligible?

-All families in the Step program are eligible and encouraged to participate.
-Those in the Classic or Set-Asides programs who wish to increase their income through work and decrease their dependence on housing assistance are also eligible.
+All families in the Step Program are eligible and encouraged to participate.
+Those in the Classic or Set-Aside programs who wish to increase their income through work and decrease their dependence on housing assistance are also eligible.

 Is participation mandatory?